onap/vnfrqts-requirements/docs/Chapter8.rst

    vm\_config\_rdb4\_hostname: vfdb9904vm006
    vm\_config\_rdb4\_provider\_ip\_address: 1xx.2yy.zzz.yyy

-NOTE: Please note names in this file shall use underscore â€œ\_â€� not dots â€œ.â€� or dashes â€œ-â€œ.
+NOTE: Please note names in this file shall use underscore "\_" not dots "." or dashes "-".

-7. Perform some basic playbook validation running with â€œ--checkâ€� option, running dummy playbooks or other.
+7. Perform some basic playbook validation running with "--check" option, running dummy playbooks or other.

 NOTE: Each Ansible Server or cluster of Ansible Server will have its own